flintlib/flint/doc/source/introduction.rst

     \mathbb{Q}[a] / \langle f(a) \rangle

 with excellent performance thanks to internal use of the Antic library.

-Calcium constructs all fields and finds algebraic relations automatically so that, from the perspective of the user, numbers mostly just behave like mathematical numbers.

 It will not always work perfectly: although
 Calcium by design should never give a mathematically erroneous